tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 But blood had been spilled far too many times for me to think of it as innocent.

 The bright yellow floor had been replaced six times.
 Luke slumped into his chair, head in his hands.

+He was already in panic mode.

+“We’re so fucked, we’re so fucked, we’re so fucked…”

 They were already playing the intro song, crew members ushering key performers onstage.

-Luke was already in panic mode.

-“We’re so fucked, we’re so fucked, we’re so fucked…”

 I hated the intro.
 I could never get the choreography right, and I still had PTSD from finally perfecting it, tipping my head back to find our newest cameraman’s head taped to the ceiling.